Lingikaushikreddy/Vaulted/docs/architecture.md

 *   **Tradeoff**: GCM offers integrity but is slower than CTR.
 Integrity is non-negotiable here.

 ## 6. Next Steps (Roadmap)
-1.  **Harden the Vault**: Replace static keys with OS Keychain integration.
+1.  **Harden the Aegis**: Replace static keys with OS Keychain integration.
 2.  **Data Ingestion Engine**: Build "Connectors" (e.g., PDF parser, CSV importer) to turn raw files into training tensors.
 3.  **Secure Aggregation**: Upgrade the FL loop to use Flower's SecAgg protocols.